Jeff Winger: Personality

 Jeff's notably abrasive personality and vanity have made him a contemptible yet praised character.
 Jeff's initial demeanor, described by McHale as "wildly arrogant and selfish", began to dissipate over the course of the series.
 These narcissistic behaviors manifested in the form of sexual desires in early episodes.
-In "The Politics of Human Sexuality" (season one, 2009), Jeff's romantic endeavors are revealed to be short, with his phone contact for Britta Perry listed as "Hot Blonde Spanish Class".
+In "The Politics of Human Sexuality" (season one, 2009), Jeff's romantic endeavors are revealed to be short, with his phone contact for Britta Perry listed as "Hot Blonde, Spanish Class".

-Jeff is agnostic, revealing himself to be such in "Comparative Religion" (season one, 2009), describing religion as "Paul Rudd".
+In religious practice, Jeff is agnostic, revealing himself to be such in "Comparative Religion" (season one, 2009), describing religion as "like Paul Rudd: I see the appeal and I would never take it away from anyone, but I would also never stand in line for it".

 Reception

 Commendations

 Joel McHale has been nominated for and has received several accolades for portraying Jeff.
 In 2011 and 2012, McHale was nominated for Best Actor in a Comedy Series at the Critics' Choice Television Awards.
 In addition, McHale received a nomination for Best Actor in a Series – Comedy or Musical at the 16th and 17th Satellite Awards.
 McHale was nominated three times at the EWwy Awards, first for Best Lead Actor in a Comedy, and then twice for Best Actor in a Comedy, winning both nominations for Best Lead Actor in a Comedy.